Vanillin: Manufacturing

 Vanillin has been used as a chemical intermediate in the production of pharmaceuticals, cosmetics, and other fine chemicals.
 In 1970, more than half the world's vanillin production was used in the synthesis of other chemicals.
 As of 2016, vanillin uses have expanded to include perfumes, flavoring and aromatic masking in medicines, various consumer and cleaning products, and livestock foods.

+Vanillin is becoming a popular choice for the development of bio-based plastics.

 Adverse effects

 Vanillin can trigger migraine headaches in a small fraction of the people who experience migraines.

 Some people have allergic reactions to vanilla.
 They may be allergic to synthetically produced vanilla but not to natural vanilla, or the other way around, or to both.

 Vanilla orchid plants can trigger contact dermatitis, especially among people working in the vanilla trade if they come into contact with the plant's sap.
 An allergic contact dermatitis called vanillism produces swelling and redness, and sometimes other symptoms.
 The sap of most species of vanilla orchid which exudes from cut stems or where beans are harvested can cause moderate to severe dermatitis if it comes in contact with bare skin.
 The sap of vanilla orchids contains calcium oxalate crystals, which are thought to be the main causative agent of contact dermatitis in vanilla plantation workers.

-A pseudophytodermatitis called vanilla lichen can be caused by tiny mites.
+A pseudophytodermatitis called vanilla lichen can be caused by flour mites (Tyroglyphus farinae).